mdcourse/mdcourse.github.io/docs/source/projects/project1.rst

 pressure :math:`p`, volume :math:`V`, and temperature :math:`T`, are interrelated.
 Here, let us extract the pressure of the fluid for different density values.

-In a Python script, let us start by import the *constants* module of *SciPy*, and the UnitRegistry of *Pint*.
+In a Python script, let us start by importing the *constants* module of *SciPy*, and the UnitRegistry of *Pint*.

 .. code-block:: python